bhozz01/IdiotBox/README.md

 ***If you are using a prorpietary .lua script loader, follow the tutorial that came with it.
 There is not much else I can help you with in this instance;

-***If you are having trouble with loading IdiotBox or other .lua scripts on public servers, add me on Discord (Phizz#1667) and I will assist you as best as I possibly can.
+***If you are having trouble with loading IdiotBox or other .lua scripts on public servers, message me on Discord (phizz0777) and I will assist you as best as I possibly can.

 -----REPORTING ISSUES:-----

-If you encounter any bugs, errors or glitches while using IdiotBox, contact me through Discord (Phizz#1667) and I will assist you as much as I possibly can;
+If you encounter any bugs, errors or glitches while using IdiotBox, contact me through Discord (phizz0777) and I will assist you as much as I possibly can;

 Alternatively, you can add me on Steam (https://steamcommunity.com/id/phizzofficial), however, my friends list is usually full and you might not be able to add me, but you can always leave a comment.